-With a background in music, healthcare wasn’t part of the plan for January 2016 class graduate Ashley Howell.
+With a background in music, healthcare wasn’t always part of the plan for January 2016 class graduate Ashley Howell.
 But thanks to a day job in a compounding pharmacy, her interest in health and wellness grew into a passion.
 Health Coaching called to her, and after earning her certification through another program, Ashley started partnering with doctors.
 It was through this partnership that she was introduced to Functional Medicine.
-The more she learned, the more she connected with the material and wanted to go deeper, taking courses through The Institute for Functional Medicine and building her expertise.
+The more she learned about Functional Medicine, the more she connected with the material and wanted to go deeper.
+She began taking courses through The Institute for Functional Medicine and building her expertise.

 As an FMCA student, Ashley honed her positive psychology coaching skills and learned to use her Functional Medicine knowledge in new ways.
 Now an alumna, she continues to partner with her incredible team of doctors and recently added a few new letters after her name: FMCHC, for Functional Medicine Certified Health Coach.

 Prospective students often ask why they should attend our program if they already hold a health coaching certification.
 From Ashley’s perspective, FMCA’s curriculum included things she simply didn’t have exposure to elsewhere.
 “I’m MUCH better equipped to implement treatment plans with patients because of the FMCA program,” she reflects.
 Thanks to her passion and dedication to learning, she’s now bringing new confidence and know-how to the clients she sees and the doctors with whom she partners.